codeadamca/challenges/index.markdown

         // ...
     }
     ```
-4. Wite a function that determines whether or not the first parameter is a perfect number.
+4. Write a function that determines whether or not the first parameter is a perfect number.

     ```javascript
     /**